abhisharma404/sample/sample.md

 The last month has been a quite hectic.
 My summer break ended and I had to manage my academics as well as achieve my GSoC milestones.
 I was running to maintain my 75% attendance and pulling up all nighters to complete my assignments xD.
 But finally, I was able to complete all my GSoC milestones :).
 Loads of thanks to my mentor for understanding and cooperating with the situations.

+I would also like to thanks [@adeyosemanputra](https://github.com/adeyosemanputra).
+He's been like a brother through out the journey and taught me a lot. :)

 ## Conclusion

 A great journey comes to an end!
 I'm very thankful to all the people who kept me motivated during this journey, be it my team members, friends and parents.
+I have met some amazing people and I have learnt a lot from them.

-Though, GSoC comes to an end, I'll be actively contributing to open source.
+Though, GSoC comes to an end, I'll be actively contributing to open source and SecureTea Project.

 <i>Keep calm and code</i>